 Enables the video source.

-The SDK triggers this callback when the underlying media engine is ready to start video streaming.
+This callback is triggered when the underlying media engine is ready to start video streaming.
 You should start the video source to capture the video frame.
-Once the frame is ready, use IVideoFrameConsumer to consume the video frame.
+Once the frame is ready, use the IVideoFrameConsumer to consume the video frame.

 Stops the video source.

-The SDK triggers this callback when the media engine stops streaming.
-You should then stop capturing and consuming the video frame.
-After calling this method, the video frames are discarded by the media engine.
+This callback is triggered when the media engine stops streaming.
+You should then stop capturing the video frame and consuming it.
+After this method, the video frames will be discarded by engine.

 Gets the buffer type.

-The SDK triggers this callback to get the buffer type of the video frame when it is being initialized.
+This callback gets the buffer type of the video frame when it is being initialized.
 You need to specify one buffer type and then pass it to the media engine.